 However, let’s look at the above-mentioned 5G’s advantages closer!
 First comes security.
 And despite 5G’s positioning as the simplified and advanced quality connection, some tech experts hold the strong opinion that it’s not so.
 To be exact, 5G networks are blamed for their data spoiling (busyness of AI and ML data processing can sometimes fail to identify the system’s weak spots) and software and devices compromising (the whole system appears in the hands of the fraudster).
 Meantime, these outcomes can be prevented in large part by a combination of several working practices.
 Among the best ones, start with investing in cybersecurity: small companies are the usual victims of the cyber attacks exactly because of their saves on this expenditure.
 Then move to the AT and ML protections: though these perks can also open the door to the new data breach actions, their application is logical to combat machines with the help of machines.
 Ultimately, one more mandatory step is to inject security into the product/service already at the stage of development and operations launching.

 Backing to the second head start of 5G, which is a shrewd data operation, it’s necessary to consider the example of China.
-As a country that is already placing 5G under the test, it’s spotted in affecting the users’ behavior patterns against the will.
+As a country that is already placing 5G under the test, it’s spotted in affecting the users’ behaviour patterns against the will.
 Due to immediate data transfer to tech companies, consumers’ interests, preferences, and other related information are becoming a matter of marketing interest.
-As a result, their purchasing decisions can be manipulated in favor of the specific brands, and even their beliefs in political and social life can be remade.
+As a result, their purchasing decisions can be manipulated in favour of the specific brands, and even their beliefs in political and social life can be remade.
 So, whether users are truly safe in a 5G world is a big question.

 Nevertheless, one significant perk of 5G remains totally intruder resistant.
 This is 5G’s easy adjustment to the traffic exchange among the networks.
 Why does it matter?
 Just imagine a client ordering smth via the home 5G hotspot and leaving the place in the process.
 If it was Wi-fi, the operation won’t seamlessly go on, right?
 In fact, that’s the major plus of operating anywhere and anytime where a 5G signal can be found.